Lake Park High School

 Lake Park High School is a four-year public high school occupying two campuses, both located in Roselle, Illinois, a western suburb of Chicago.
 Freshmen and sophomores attend the East Campus (the original campus built in 1956), located near Medinah, and juniors and seniors attend the West Campus.
 It is part of the Lake Park Community High School District 108.
-Students from Roselle, Medinah, Bloomingdale, Itasca, Wood Dale, Keeneyville, and Hanover Park attend the school.
+Students from Roselle (mostly), Medinah, Bloomingdale (partial), Itasca, Wood Dale (partial), Keeneyville, and Hanover Park (partial) attend the school.

 History

 The name "Lake Park" is derived from the campuses being between "Lake" Street and Irving "Park" Road.
 The citizens of northwestern DuPage County, Illinois founded Lake Park High School District 108 in 1953, and the doors opened at what is now East Campus, 600 South Medinah Road, Roselle, in September 1956 to 320 students.
 In less than twenty years, the number of students had increased substantially and West Campus was built in 1975.
 The east campus borders the Medinah Country Club.
+The Lancers primarily rival the Glenbard North Panthers in Carol Stream.